Period (menstrual cycle) tracking apps

 References

-1. Evaluation of Smartphone Menstrual Cycle Tracking Applications Using an Adapted APPLICATIONS Scoring System.
+1. Evaluation of Smartphone Menstrual Cycle Tracking Applications Using an Adapted APPLICATIONS Scoring System(external link).
 Obstet Gynecol.
 2016 Jun